fenago/rabbitmq-jupyterlab/Lab_3_cb.md

 In this recipe we have just introduced the RabbitMQ configuration.
-In the next chapters, we will change some of the default parameters to tune the performance or configure the cluster.
+In the next labs, we will change some of the default parameters to tune the performance or configure the cluster.